1. Overview

 • national patient experience surveys, from NHS England, used as an adjustment for day cases, elective inpatients, non-elective inpatients, emergency care and mental health

-Hospital and community health services (HCHS) and primary care services are quality adjusted, but no quality adjustment is applied to GP-prescribing or non-NHS provided services.
+Hospital and community health services (HCHS) and primary care services are quality adjusted, but no quality adjustment is applied to community prescribing, COVID-19 testing, tracing and vaccinations, or non-NHS provided services.

 Inputs